Bernárd J. Lynch: Honors

 Lynch was honoured with the Magnus Hirschfeld Award 1988 for outstanding service to the cause of Irish LGBT civil rights.
 In 2017, Lynch received a proclamation from the New York City Council honouring his more than 40 years of service to the LGBT and AIDS communities in the city.
 Lynch received Presidential Distinguished Service Awards for the Irish Abroad for 2019, in the Charitable Works category.
 The awards recognise the contribution of members of the Irish diaspora in the world.
+In 2023, Clare County Council hosted a Civic Reception acknowledging the remarkable influence exerted by Bernárd Lynch in his efforts in advocating for equal rights, particularly for the LGBTQIA+ community and individuals affected by HIV/AIDS.
+In January 2025, Lynch was given the Freedom of the City of London.